 School holidays are on the way and there’s no need to travel far for fun!
 With over 60 family-friendly options across North Auckland, there’s something for every age and budget.
-Here are 12 top picks to keep the kids busy and happy these holidays...
+Here are our top picks to keep the kids busy and happy these holidays...

 Also at Snowplanet - get ready for tubing, tobogganing, snowball fights, and snowman building in their Winter Wonderland!
 Then warm up afterwards with a hot chocolate or treat the family to a delicious cheese fondue at the alpine-themed 7 Summits restaurant.